Criminal Conviction Policy

 - The NREMT may deny an applicant eligibility to sit for a certification examination, deny certification, suspend or revoke an individual’s certification, or take other appropriate action with respect to the applicant’s certification or recertification based on an applicant’s felony criminal convictions and all other criminal convictions (whether felony or misdemeanor) relating to crimes involving physical assault, use of a dangerous weapon, sexual abuse or assault, abuse of children, the elderly or infirm and crimes against property, including robbery, burglary and felony theft.

 - All applicants for certification or recertification must disclose any criminal conviction as required on an application.

 - This policy applies to an applicant’s plea of nolo contendre, a guilty plea, or plea agreement, as well as a conviction after trial.

 - Applicants are not required to disclose any criminal conviction that has been expunged from the public record or a deferred adjudication that did not result in the entry of a conviction judgment.

 - Failure to disclose a covered criminal conviction or the withholding of any material information regarding such conviction shall be an independent basis for denial of eligibility to sit for a certification examination, revocation of a certification or denial of an application for recertification.

-- NREMT shall post on its website an applicant’s disclosure of any criminal conviction and advise licensing authorities of the availability of this information.
+- NREMT shall post on its website an applicant’s disclosure of any criminal conviction requiring disclosure under this policy and advise licensing authorities of the availability of this information.

 - The seriousness of the crime.